Reading Time: 8 minutes

 - If it steers and brakes, it can be pushed onto the truck.

-- If the battery is dead, it will have to be jump started.
+- Battery is dead, it will have to be jump started.

 However, if your car doesn’t start due to mechanical issues, the carrier will have to use a winch to slowly and carefully roll the car onto the trailer.

 In rare cases, transporters may use a forklift to lift the car onto the truck.
 This should only be done if there are wooden blocks or a wheel lift attachment underneath the car.
 The blocks will protect the car’s metal against damage from the forklift.
-Heavily rusted vehicles and project cars are often lifted in this way.
+This is the best way to lift heavily rusted vehicles and project cars.

 Of course, you don’t want to pay an arm and a leg for your car show transport.
 Enclosed transportation typically costs more than open car carriers, but you’re still able to find reasonable rates.
 While open car shipping is not the top choice for people who wish to transport pristine classic cars, it is as much as forty percent cheaper, and the risks are very small.